Summary Findings

 CPI Forecast Changes This Month

-From January 2024 to February 2024, prices increased for eight food-at-home categories, declined for six categories, and remained unchanged for one category.
-Prices for food-away-from home rose by 0.1 percent, the slowest monthly increase since March 2021.
-Year-over-year price increases continued to slow for all food, food at home, and food away from home.
-Prices fell for four food-at-home categories between February 2023 and February 2024: eggs, fish and seafood, dairy products, and pork.
+From April to May 2024, prices increased for nine food-at-home categories, declined for five categories, and remained stable for one category.
+Prices were lower in May 2024 than May 2023 for three food-at-home categories: fish and seafood, dairy products, and fresh fruits.
+Prices are predicted to increase in 2024 for 13 food-at-home categories and decrease for 2 categories, though the measures of uncertainty do not rule out either an increase or decrease in prices during the year for most categories.
 In 2024, prices for most food categories are predicted to change at a rate below their 20-year historical average.
-Prices are predicted to increase for 12 food-at-home categories and decrease for 3 food-at-home categories in 2024, though the measures of uncertainty do not rule out either an increase or decrease in prices during the year for most categories.

-Retail egg prices increased 8.4 percent in February 2024 but remained 17.0 percent below February 2023 prices.
+Retail egg prices decreased by 2.4 percent in May 2024.
 An outbreak of HPAI that began in 2022 contributed to elevated egg prices by reducing the U.S. egg-layer flock.
-After egg prices peaked in January 2023, they declined or stabilized through much of the year.
-However, prices increased again in recent months after HPAI was confirmed in egg layers in November 2023 for the first time since December 2022.
-Price impacts of the outbreak will be monitored closely.
-Egg prices are predicted to increase 4.8 percent in 2024, with a prediction interval of -8.8 to 21.0 percent.
+After egg prices peaked in January 2023, they declined or stabilized through much of 2023.
+However, new confirmations of HPAI in egg layers beginning in November 2023 drove price increases in late 2023 and early 2024.
+Prices in May 2024 were 3.0 percent higher than those in May 2023, when prices were dropping following the initial outbreak of HPAI.
+Price impacts of the ongoing outbreak will be monitored closely.
+Egg prices are predicted to increase 0.1 percent in 2024, with a prediction interval of -7.6 to 9.5 percent.
 This wide prediction interval reflects the volatility in retail egg prices.

 Producer Price Index for Food (not seasonally adjusted)